airgap-it/beacon-node/readme.md

     airgapdocker/beacon-node:latest
 ```

-## Running synapse using docker-compose
+## Running beacon-node using docker-compose

-You can start synapse as follows (currently we support only postgres setups and expect that the domain given in "SERVER_NAME" is also where this container will be reachable):
+You can start beacon-node as follows (currently we support only postgres setups and expect that the domain given in "SERVER_NAME" is also where this container will be reachable):

 ```
 git clone
-cd tezos-synapse/samples
+cd beacon-node/samples
 vim docker-compose.yml # edit according to your likings: SERVER_NAME must be changed! docker-compose up -d
 ```

-## Nginx configuration
+## Sample Nginx configuration

 This is a sample configuration of `nginx` that will route all the traffic to the correct port.
 The certificates were added by Certbot and provided by letsencrypt.